EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Experiments

 \subsection{Critical Frequency Bands and Channels Identification}

-In this study, EEG feature vectors are constructed by concatenating \Gls{de} features extracted from multiple frequency bands and channels.
+In this study, EEG feature vectors are constructed by concatenating \gls{de} features extracted from multiple frequency bands and channels.
 To evaluate the discriminative contribution of individual EEG features, we adopt the normalized $\ell_{2}$-norm of each row of the learned projection matrix $\boldsymbol{A}$ as a feature importance measure.
 Specifically, the importance of the $i$-th EEG feature is defined as:

 where larger values of $\boldsymbol{\theta}_{i}$ indicate stronger discriminative capability for distinguishing emotional states.

 Based on the established correspondence between EEG feature dimensions and frequency bands/channels, the overall importance of the $j$-th frequency band is computed as: